 Each BGPSEC Router Certificate MUST include the AS Resource Identifier Delegation extension, as specified in section 4.8.11 of [RFC6487].
-The AS Resource Identifier Delegation extension MUST include exactly one AS number, and the "inherit" element MUST NOT be specified.
+The AS Resource Identifier Delegation extension MUST include one or more AS numbers, and the "inherit" element MUST NOT be specified.